Dad-Project/JBinanceAPI/README.md

 # JBinanceAPI
 An easy to maintain java library that will cover all available Binance endpoints & stream
-JBinanceAPI uses reflection for sending request (using a proxy) & parsing responses (using JSavON)
+JBinanceAPI uses reflection for sending requests (using a proxy) & parsing responses (using JSavON)

 Add this to your POM to add JBinanceAPI in your project :
 ```xml